darling-sys/syschat/README.md

+# Legal
+syschat is licensed under the AGPL 3.0 license

+check LICENSE for the full text of this license

 # Technical
 syschat requires either one of the two implementations of the Common Language Runtime:
 1. dotnet runtime (a microsoft product)